stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 feature_image: "/uploads/leader.jpg"

 ---
-If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock because their OKR implementation will most likely fail.
+If you hear this from a CEO or CxO role: "_Yes, our employees are doing OKRs_", you might want to short-the-stock as their OKR implementation will most likely fail.

 OKRs are brilliant for strategy execution.
-However, to be successful, OKRs need to start with the CEO and leadership team.
+However, to be successful with OKRs you need to start with your CEO and the leadership team.

-Ironically, OKRs in themselves are not the starting point for successful implementation.
+Ironically, OKRs are not actually the best starting point for a successful implementation.

-Before adopting OKRs, the leadership team first need to be aligned on the strategy tree.
+Before adopting OKRs, the leadership team first need to be aligned on the _strategy tree_.

 ## implementing OKRs - the strategy tree